 If breastfeeding is causing more stress than anything and taking away from bonding, don’t feel bad to exclusively pump or formula!
 Fed is best!

 If you are wanting to give it a shot and then by all means do it!
 These tips and questions that are in every mom’s mind will definitely help you in the process.

-Pin for later so you always have the tips at your finger tips!
+PIN for later so you always have this at your finger tips

 Newborns eat a lot throughout their few months, they usually eat every 2-3 hours.
 The first week or so they’ll eat 1-2 ounces per eating.
 By 2 weeks they’ll eat 2-3 ounces.

 When feeding formula it is easy to see exactly how much they are eating at a time.
 With breastfeeding you can’t really measure or see how much they are getting.
 So with that, it is good to feed your baby on each breast for 15-20 minutes each feeding.